20 Price Differences In Singapore Between 1990s vs 2010s

 A cup of Kopi (drink)

-- A traditional drink found at any Kopitiam which a working adult would buy before starting the day’s work
+- A traditional cup of coffee found at any Kopitiam which a working adult would buy before starting the day’s work

-- Hawker fare in Singapore has increasing risen in price due to inflationary pressures for utilities and raw ingredients largely bought overseas
+- Hawker fare in Singapore has increasingly risen in price due to inflationary pressures for utilities and raw ingredients largely bought overseas

 - A bowl of bak chor mee increased 125% from $2.00 to $4.50

 - The everyday bus and train rides we once took to school and now, work, has grown over the years… in terms of island coverage, prices (and of course, breakdowns)